bicycle-codes/image/README.md

 ```

 #### Write the base64 string to a file
-Use bash to redirect output to a file:
+Use the shell to redirect output to a file:
 ```bash
 npx image.stringify my-cloud-name my-filename.jpg > ./my-filename.base64
 ```